Aditya19110/Team_Sentinals_Unnati-2024/README.md

 ```

 Visit the provided URL in your browser to interact with the chatbot and ask any cancer-related questions.
+All the documents(pdfs) and ppts are uploaded here...

 ## Conclusion
 Thank you for exploring our project!
 We hope our chatbot provides valuable assistance in answering your cancer-related queries.